boomie-techbees/agent-job-fit-analyzer/README.md

 ### What to Expect

 - **~24 seconds** for a full run across 276 listings
-- Senior leadership roles are genuinely rare on these boards — a run typically surfaces 0–3 matches.
+- Senior leadership roles (as in the example profile) are genuinely rare on these boards — a run typically surfaces 0–3 matches.
 That's correct behavior, not a bug.
+Runs targeting broader role types will see more matches.
 - Each matched role gets researched and scored via Claude API (~1 API call per role), so costs are minimal
 - Results are saved to `reports/` as both JSON and Markdown